-(c) In his response on 7 November, Mueller reassured Evans that the planned NASA launch would remain on or very near the original schedule.
-He said that while the space agency had not yet formally adopted a rendez-vous mode for the workshop, it probably would do so since it would be a superior mode of operation.
-Even so, he stated that the mission would be flown "no later than July 1968" and he urged the Air Force to continue its experiment development at the maximum pace possible."
-43 more ambitious Apollo Workshop plan, involving four launches.
+In his response on 7 November, Mueller reassured Evans that the planned NASA launch would remain on or very near the original schedule.
+He said that while the space agency had not yet formally adopted a rendezvous mode for the workshop, it probably would do so since it would be a superior mode of operation.
+Even so, he stated that the mission would be flown "no later than July 1968" and he urged the Air Force to continue its experiment development "at the maximum pace possible."

+Several weeks later, at another meeting of the MSFEB at NASA head- guarters (attended by Kirk and Evans), the space agency described an even more ambitious Apollo Workshop plan, involving four launches.
 First, in June or July 1968, NASA would launch AS-209 into a 225 nautical mile orbit, the payload consisting of the Apollo Command Service Module and Mapping and Survey System.
 Five days later they would launch AS-210, unmanned, which would put the Orbital Workshop (S-IVB tank) into a one-year orbit.
 AS-209 would rendezvous and dock and the crew would enter and perform the workshop experiments.
 Reentry would take place 28 days after the launch of AS-209.
-Three-to-six months later NASA would launch AS-211, manned, which would rendezvous and dock with the workshop.
+Three-to-six Months later NASA would launch AS-211, manned, which would rendezvous and dock with the workshop.
 The crew would enter the tank, this time for a 56-day mission.
 One day later NASA would launch AS-212, unmanned, carrying an Apollo Telescope Mount, which would be tethered and docked for use as a manned orbiting telescope.